 We left the mules at the Paso de los Piuquenes (they are not permitted to cross the frontier) and completed the journey on our own, pushing the bikes down to the Río Yeso and crossing it the next morning with rope for (questionable) protection.

 Finally we spent a couple more days in mountain scenery at Lo Valdés before returning to England.

 The route notes are spread over 6 pages.
 There are 3 maps in addition to the one above.
 The map of Valle de Uco (at double resolution) is there to correct errors in the Turistel version; the Piuquenes crossing map (also at double resolution) gives a good view of the route; the sketch of the Piuquenes descent may be of practical use.

-The 46 photos may be visited from thumbnails in the route notes or by going to the first and linking through them.
 There is also a page of general info, a page of links, a page of GPS readings for the Piuquenes crossing, and a page of reflections on this part of the route.